ministryofjustice/github-collaborators/README.md

 The intention is that all external collaborator relationships will be defined here, along with the rationale for the collaboration.

-Collaborators who have been added to any of our repositories manually (i.e. they are not specified in code in this repository) will be automatically removed (nightly?).
+> Collaborators who are not defined in the terraform code here in sufficient detail (i.e. so that we know why they have access to a repository, who gave it to them, and when it should be reviewed) will be automatically removed.

 ## Functions

-* List all external collaborators with access to Ministry of Justice github repositories, and post the data to the [Operations Engineering Reports] web application
 * Define external collaborators in terraform code
+* List all external collaborators with access to Ministry of Justice github repositories, where there is insufficient detail defined in the terraform code here, and post the data to the [Operations Engineering Reports] web application
 * Import pre-existing external collaborators from individual github repositories, create the corresponding terraform code and import into terraform state

 ## Defining collaborators

-To define collaborators on a repository, first add a terraform file corresponding to the repository (unless there already is such a file).
+To define collaborators on a repository, first add a terraform file corresponding to the repository (unless there already is one).

 The filename should be `<repository-name>.tf` where `repository-name` is the repository name **with any `.` characters replaced by `-`**